College NightHip-hop, a food surprise, cash bar, and art

 Day of the Almost Dead Flower-making

 Learn about the Day of the Dead while using paper to recreate African marigolds, called cempasuchi in Mexico.
 These flowers are used to decorate homes, altars, and cemetery entrances on this special day.
-Participants may keep their creations or attach them to a wire mesh that will form the archway to Julio Gonzalez’s exhibition at C3 Lab from October 31 through November 4, 2017.
+Participants may keep their creations or attach them to a wire mesh that will form the archway to artist-in-residence Julio Gonzalez’s exhibition at C3 Lab from October 31 through November 4, 2017.

 Intercollegiate Speed Dating